Finite-depth scaling of infinite quantum circuits for quantum critical points: Brick Wall Circuits

 Another way to observe the phase transition in the Ising model is to look at the entanglement entropy.
-If a system is cut into two parts $A$ and $B$, then the $n$-th order R\'{e}nyi entropy of the subsystems is defined in terms of their reduced density matrices $\rho_A$ and $\rho_B$ as ${S^{(n)}_A = \frac{1}{1-n}\log\Tr\rho_A^n}$.
-In the limit $n\rightarrow1$ this reduces to the usual von Neumann entropy ${S_A = -\Tr\rho_A\log\rho_A}$.
+If a system is cut into two parts $A$ and $B$, then the $n$th order R\'{e}nyi entropy of the subsystems is defined in terms of their reduced density matrices $\rho_A$ and $\rho_B$ as ${S^{(n)}_A = \frac{1}{1-n}\log\Tr\rho_A^n}$.
+In the limit $n\rightarrow1$, this reduces to the usual von Neumann entropy ${S_A = -\Tr\rho_A\log\rho_A}$.
 Note that $S^{(n)}_A = S^{(n)}_B$ if the full system is in a pure state, which is always the case for the circuits we consider here.
 The von Neumann and the second R\'{e}nyi entropy of a bipartition of the infinite brick wall circuit into two halves are shown in Fig.~\ref{fig:Ising_transition2}.
-As before, the solid blue lines show the results of numerically simulating the circuit for different numbers of layers, the blue dots show the results from the quantum computer~\cite{IBMQ}.
+As before, the solid blue lines show the results of numerically simulating the circuit for different numbers of layers; the blue dots show the results from the quantum computer~\cite{IBMQ}.
 The peak in the entanglement entropies indicates the point of the phase transition, which lines up with the transition point seen in the magnetization.
-This shows that using a brick wall circuit as a variational ansatz still produces one single, sharp transition point, where the nonanalytic features of the phase transition occur.
+This shows that using a brick wall circuit as a variational ansatz still produces a single sharp transition point, where the nonanalytic features of the phase transition occur.

 In fact, being able to observe all the relevant features of the phase transition using brick wall circuits was not obvious in advance.
-The circuit with its short correlation length being unable to reproduce the long range correlations of the system around the critical point could have inhibited us from seeing the behavior at all.
-As it turns out, however, we are able to observe these features; the short correlation length of the circuit makes itself instead noticeable in the form of finite-depth scaling, which we will discuss now.
+The circuit with its short correlation length being unable to reproduce the long-range correlations of the system around the critical point could have inhibited us from seeing the behavior at all.
+As it turns out, however, we can observe these features; the short correlation length of the circuit makes itself instead noticeable in the form of finite-depth scaling, which we will discuss now.